Soumyo001/Duckey-Logger-Retried/README.md

 This project is a retried project that I learned and inspired from [CosmodiumCS's video](https://www.youtube.com/watch?v=wbprbJkiXfU&list=PL_dk67mLCSFHa5jDNvEuXuoafMHmTjn32&index=23) and their [main repository](https://github.com/PrettyBoyCosmo/DucKey-Logger).

-I mainly focused on the core functionality of the keylogger and am using the same license for consistency.
+Mainly focused on the core functionality of the keylogger and am using the same license for consistency.
 The implementation reflects my personal learning and development.

 Duckey-Logger is basically a powershell keylogger which reads keystrokes and send hourly logs .